d0ms0n/Temptasty/README.md

-# Temptasty - temperature samples
+# Temptasty - temperature measurements

 This repository includes a demo implementation of a fictional IOT scenario, where sensors take temperature readings and send them to a backend.